cgwweaver/house-rules/README.md

 - ***Why?** feel-bad, unintuitive (especially for new players)*

-- **Means:** you always draw the card off Expedite ("Target creature gains haste until end of turn.
-Draw a card.") - even if target not there when spell resolves.
+- **Means:** you always draw the card off Expedite, even if the targetted creatures's not there or illegal when the spell resolves.
+(Expedite: "Target creature gains haste until end of turn.
+Draw a card.")

 - ***Auras with etbs?!?***